DataYankie/CreditCardApproval/README.md

 # Credit Card Approval 💳
 Link to dataset: [Kaggle Credit Card Approval Prediction](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction/data)

-This project implements an ensemble machine learning pipeline to predict credit card approval risks.
-It leverages **MLflow** to manage the lifecycle of machine learning models, including experiment tracking, model registration, and automated champion/challenger comparison.

 ## Project Overview
 The goal of this project is to build and compare several machine learning models to predict if an applicant is a 'good' or 'risky' customer.
 The definition of 'good' or 'risky' is not provided, so we need to construct the labels ourselves.
 Additionally, the project addresses the challenge of imbalanced data, which is a significant issue in this dataset.

+The project leverages **MLflow** to manage the lifecycle of machine learning models, including experiment tracking, model registration, and automated champion/challenger comparison.

-The core of this project is an **Ensemble Model** that aggregates predictions from three distinct base models to improve classification performance:
+The core of this project is the following four models:
 1.  **XGBoost**
 2.  **Random Forest**
 3.  **Neural Network**
+4.  **Ensemble Model** (aggregates predictions from the three distinct base models)

 The ensemble supports two voting mechanisms:
 *   **Hard Voting:** Majority rule based on the binary predictions of each base model (using their specific optimal thresholds).